thesleepingsage/hypr-overview/README.md

 ### Stash Trays

-Stash trays let you "park" windows temporarily:

-- **Quick Stash** - For windows you'll restore soon
-- **For Later** - Secondary tray for longer-term storage

-Stashed windows are removed from their workspace and stored in the tray.
+Stash trays let you "park" windows temporarily.
+Windows are moved to a hidden workspace and displayed in a tray at the bottom of the overview.
 Click a stashed window to restore it to its original workspace.

+**Default trays:**
+- **Quick Stash** (Shift+Click)
+- **For Later** (Ctrl+Shift+Click)

+> **Note:** These are just organizational labels with no functional difference between them.
+There's no auto-expiry, priority, or special behavior - they're simply two buckets to help you categorize stashed windows however you prefer.
+Rename them or add more in your config.

 ## Configuration